skarard/encrypted-ethers-wallet/README.md

 [![NPM version](https://img.shields.io/npm/v/encrypted-ethers-wallet.svg)](https://www.npmjs.com/package/encrypted-ethers-wallet)

 Encrypted Ethers Wallet is a package for creating a password encrypted JSON wallet using [Ethers](https://github.com/ethers-io/ethers.js).
-It supports any EVM-based network and can be installed globally to easily interact with command line interactions, particularly contract deployment, but any EVM blockchain automation is supported.
+It supports any EVM-based network and can be installed globally to easily interact with command line interactions, particularly contract deployment script, such as hardhat, but any EVM blockchain automation is supported.

 ## Installation